 The Conrad has particular appeal for business guests, as all of the bedrooms also double as an efficient office, with ergonomic workstation, broadband, dataports, international powerpoints and at least three direct dial telephones with voice-mail - and the hotel also has extensive state-of-the-art conference and meeting facilities, a fitness centre and underground parking.

-Public areas include a raised lounge, which makes an ideal meeting place, and the popular Alfie's Bar & Grill, which is home to locals and visitors alike and opens on to a sheltered terrace.
+Public areas include a raised lounge, Lemuel's (named after Jonathan Swift's fictional traveller, Lemuel Gulliver) which makes an ideal meeting place, and Alfie Byrne's, a popular bar and casual dining spot which is is operated by Galway Bay Brewery and known for its international and Irish craft beers and whiskeys; home from home to locals and visitors alike, it opens onto a sheltered terrace.

 Conference/banqueting (300/240).
 Executive boardroom (12).
 Business centre; secretarial services; video conferencing; free broadband wifi.
 Underground carpark (100).
 Children welcome (under 18s free in parents' room, cots available, baby sitting arranged).